naviat/dokg/README.md

 for *nix :   `~/.pypirc`

 And add the following content to it.
-Replace javatechy with your username. 😝😝😝
+Replace username with your username. 😝😝😝

 ```
 [distutils]